NomicFoundation/hardhat/docs/config/README.md

 The `networks` config field is an optional object where network names map to their configuration.

-There are two kinds of networks in Hardhat: [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) based networks, and the built-in Hardhat Network network.
+There are two kinds of networks in Hardhat: [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) based networks, and the built-in Hardhat Network.

 You can customize which network is used by default when running Hardhat by setting the config's `defaultNetwork` field.
 If you omit this config, its default value is `"hardhat"`.